joaomilho/Enterprise/README.md

 Classes are named with Hungarian Case.
 Hungarian Case is similar to Pascal Case, but is prefixed with one or more type characters (see more below).
-A class must end with an Enterpresey™ suffix (these suffixes are copyrighted and any use in other languages may be investigated by our lawyers).
+A class must end with an Enterprisey™ suffix (these suffixes are copyrighted and any use in other languages may be investigated by our lawyers).

 Type characters applicable to classes: